Security for emails: rethinking URL rewriting

 Checking URLs through anti-virus scanning, registered block lists, and other static threat intelligence repositories became the norm to help defend against these attacks.
 But there was a problem: the threat intelligence was static.
 This meant attackers could rotate the URLs used in their attacks or continuously utilize new ones knowing that only their previously used URLs were likely to be detected.

-The rise of URL rewriting
+Security for emails: the rise of URL rewriting

 For some time, the security community had to reckon with how to get out in front of this problem.
 This is largely where URL rewriting came into play.
 The idea behind URL rewriting is to change the destination of the URL in order to check the URL again.
 Instead of a user being brought directly to the destination of the URL, the URL is altered to redirect the user to a proxy.

 Over time, a number of new advancements allowed URL rewriting to become an even more useful tool.
-For instance, rather than the service simply checking to see if there is an updated match in the available threat intelligence, services can now check the destination in real time, extract the intended destination from shorteners, perform page exploration to identify spoofed websites and login pages, follow redirects, and a perform a number of other dynamic checks.
+For instance, rather than the service simply checking to see if there is an updated match in the available threat intelligence, services can now check the destination in real-time, extract the intended destination from shorteners, perform page exploration to identify spoofed websites and login pages, follow redirects, and a perform a number of other dynamic checks.

 This has helped immensely in thwarting attackers both in terms of their rotation and constant use of new destinations, as well as a more recent tactic of exploiting URL shorteners and URL redirects.
 Lastly, if all else fails with the various checks and a user still ended up interacting with malicious content, most URL rewriting services provide insight into whether or not users interacted with specific URLs.